aghosh92/DCNN_Ferroics/README.md

 In particular the notebooks demonstrate:

-(1) how a 'sliding window' approach can be utilized to generate subimages that are not centered around the atoms,
+(1) how a 'sliding window' approach can be utilized to generate subimages that are not centered (NC) around the atoms,

-(2) how to generate subimages that are centered around the atoms,
+(2) how to generate subimages that are centered (C) around the atoms,

 (3) how DCNNs are trained on one of the images/subimages correponding to one Sm concentration and can be applied to the other compositions,